Sumonta056/sumonta056/README.md

 ## I'm a Student, Programmer, Developer, and Gamer☯️!!

-- 🔭 Studying Software Engineering(SWE) in Shahjalal University of Science and Technology(SUST)
+- 🔭 Studying Software Engineering in Shahjalal University of Science and Technology(SUST)
 - 🌱 I’m currently exploring and learning different things �
 - 👯 I’m looking to collaborate with any organization
-- 🥅 2021 Goals: Waiting for 2022
+- 🥅 2022 Goals: Make Strong CV
 - ⚡ Fun fact: Why tell you?😏

-### 😎 Familiar With:
+### 😎 Skills:

 - Python
 - C++ , C